 The original ES14 was arguably the most famous Epos loudspeaker from back in the day, it was a large 2-way standmount speaker and it seemed fitting to start the new Epos brand with a resurrection of a classic model.
 Visually, the new ES14N has an unmistakeable classic Epos look to it, but they really went back to the drawing board to ensure that it would perform to the very highest of standards.

 It is a rear ported reflex design, and the shape of the tube was designed to reduce airflow noise, a number of small openings have been inserted in the centre of the tube, covered over with a soft material which eliminates port resonance, you make this out in the image of the tube below.

 Weighing in at 16kg the cabinet is fairly substantial, construction is a double layer of mdf sandwiched together using dedicated damping glue, a lot of additional internal bracing has been added to cabinet to make it as solid as possible and to reduce unwanted cabinet radiation.

-A grill is provided, for the very best performance it is recommended that the grill is removed for listening, the tweeter has a perforated metal domed protection plate over it!
+A grill is provided, but, for the very best performance it is recommended that the grill is removed for listening.

 Dedicated speaker stands are available for them, which stand at around 50cm when built, they are nice looking stand and certainly compliment the look of the speaker.
 The middle section of the stands is a made from a large wooden bar, combining 4 layers of wood, glued together with same damping glue used internally in the speaker itself.
 The top plate is a double layer steel plate with a Bitumen layer in between and the bottom plate is a thick steel plate to hold adjustable spikes.
 The Speaker can be shipped without a stand, so other stands can be used as well.

-With dimensions of 491 mm high x 250 mm wide x 385 mm deep they are a nice sized cabinet, certainly not compact, but not too large for the average sized room.
+With dimensions of 491 mm high x 250 mm wide x 385 mm deep they are a nice sized cabinet, certainly not compact, but not too large for the average sized UK living room.